trees, woods, sunlight

 • Inappropriate disposal of waste – which could lead to death of animals, such as through entrapment, or illness due to consumption

-• Noise or light pollution – which could alter an animal’s behaviour (e.g., it may not be able to see or hear prey or predators, may avoid areas, or become disorientated)
+• Noise or light pollution – which could alter an animal’s behaviour (e.g. it may not be able to see or hear prey or predators, may avoid areas, or become disorientated)

 • Reduction in air quality – increased dust or air pollution may alter vegetation structure or animal behaviour

-In addition, we also depend on the services provided by healthy and functioning ecosystems for safe and reliable operations, including:
+In addition, we depend on the services provided by healthy and functioning ecosystems for safe and reliable operations, including:

 • Climate regulation – Limiting the frequency and/or extremity of weather events, such as storms or flooding may damage critical infrastructure.
 For example, rail lines and ports are examples of a nature-related dependency that can have material effects on operations.